bishakhne0gi/leetcodeproblems/README.md

 The problems solved and came across by me in LeetCode.
-# 1.With the algorithms
+# 1.With the question
-# 2.With the ways to solve the problems
+# 2.With the algorithm
+# 3.With the code